The Windham Ducal Duet

 End of Excerpt

-The Duke and His Duchess / The Courtship is a bundle in the Windham series.
+The Windham Ducal Duet is a bundle in the Windham series.
 The full series reading order is as follows:

 Book 1: The Heir • Book 2: The Soldier • Book 3: Lady Sophie’s Christmas Wish • Book 4: The Virtuoso • Book 5: Lady Maggie’s Secret Scandal • Book 6: Lady Louisa’s Christmas Knight • Book 7: Lady Eve’s Indiscretion • Book 8: Lady Jenny’s Christmas Portrait • Novella: Their Graces: The Courtship • Novella: Jonathan and Amy • Novella: Morgan and Archer • Novella: The Ducal Gift and The Christmas Carriage • Bundle: The Windham Ducal Duet •